PLEASE NOTE: THIS EVENT HAS BEEN POSTPONED

 Deadline for submission: 22 March 2020.

-Organised by Lia Costiner (Merton College, Oxford) & Leonardo Impett (Biblioteca Hertziana, Rome).
+Organised by Lia Costiner (Merton College, Oxford) and Leonardo Impett (Biblioteca Hertziana, Rome).

 For questions, please contact encodingHeritage@gmail.com.